booch/presentations/Fifty-Years-of-Ruby/slides.md

 ![bg original Macintosh with keyboard, mouse, and floppy drive](assets/Macintosh.jpg)

 <!--
-- 1984: Macintosh
 - Steve Jobs and Apple folks visited PARC in 1979 (twice)
     - Xerox received some Apple stock options
     - Smalltalk-76, networking, mouse-driven WYSIWYG GUI
+        - Jobs was enamored by the GUI
     - Inspired the Lisa and Mac
     - Jobs later said:
         - "Xerox could have owned the entire computer industry,"
         - "could have been the IBM of the nineties,"
         - "could have been the Microsoft of the nineties."
-- Alan Kay joined apple in 1984
+- 1984: Alan Kay joined Apple
-    - Had been at Atari for a few years
-    - Stayed until 1996

 - Kay on Mac:
     - "The Mac was a failure in the sense that it didn't achieve the goal of changing the way people think about computers."